holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     /dev/sda11       95M  1.6M   87M   2% /var/tmp
     /dev/sda12      186M   39M  134M  23% /var/log

-The sizes should be set-up according to your needs.
+Partition sizes should be set-up according to your needs.
 If you have plenty of RAM, make your `swap` small, if you have minimal RAM (barely (if) sufficient), you could double the RAM size for your `swap`.
 It is usually a good idea to think about what mount options you want to use for your specific directories.
-This may shape how you set-up your partitions.
-For example, you may want to have options `nosuid`,`noexec` on `/var` but you can’t because there are shell scripts in `/var/lib/dpkg/info` so you could set-up four partitions. `/var` without `nosuid`,`noexec` and `/var/tmp`, `/var/log`, `/var/account` with `nosuid`,`noexec`.
+This may shape how you set up your partitions.
+For example, you may want to have options `nosuid`,`noexec` on `/var` but you cannot because there are shell scripts in `/var/lib/dpkg/info`, so you could set-up four partitions: `/var` without `nosuid`,`noexec` and `/var/tmp`, `/var/log`, `/var/account` with `nosuid`,`noexec`.
 Look ahead to the [Mounting of Partitions](#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions) section for more details, or just wait until you get to it.

 You can think about changing `/opt` (static data) to mount read-only in the future as another security measure if you like.